WHITEPAPER

 In most instances, the designer uses a combination of techniques.
 Claude Code rarely creates an appropriate design on the first pass, either because it lacks sufficient details or hallucinates (aka makes stuff up to complete the task).

-Claude sometimes delivers interactions and messaging that’re not on point because it looks past the specific instructions and leverages other information it sees in the system.
+Claude sometimes delivers interactions and messaging that aren’t on point because it looks past the specific instructions and leverages other information it sees in the system.
 Designers have to be vigilant to segregate information and explorations that we don’t want Claude to accept as standard approaches and interactions.

 Designers also have to be vigilant and inspect Claude’s thought process to ensure it doesn’t include information that’s not in scope or not intended for the current body of work.
 These errors and inconsistencies may not seem important, but if we allow them to continue without feedback, they can enter the dev pipeline and: